verseles/xpm/README.md

 # xpm - uniX Package Manager

-### Package manager that aims to make easier to install software in any distro unix-like.
+### Universal package manager for any unix-like distro.
 ## Our key values
 - Easy to install, update, remove and search (and filter)
 - Easy to create new installers